akhileshydv/Digit_Recognizer/README.md

 # Digit_Recognizer
-Submission of Digit Recognizer problem on Kaggle
+Solution to Digit Recognizer problem on Kaggle